-The HPV vaccine is given as an injection into the upper arm.
-The second dose is given between six months and two years after the first.
-It's important to get both doses for the best protection.
+The HPV vaccine is given as a shot into the upper arm.
+It's important to get all the recommended (two or three) doses for the best protection.

 How well does the vaccine work?

 The HPV vaccine is fairly new compared with some vaccines, so we don't have as much information about how well it works as we do for other vaccines.